OzmundSedler/100-Days-Of-ML-Code/README.md

 First step — 2 big learning courses.
 I selected classic Stanford ML and Yandex ML specialization.
 I think I will translate collab notebooks with exercises in English if anybody will have an interest in them.

+My related knowledge stack — python, a basic level of SQL, basics of math analysis linear algebra, probability theory.
+All the stuff you would expect to learn in a tech university.
+I am halfway through the Andrew NG ML course and the second Yandex course in the ML and Data analytics specialization.

 #100DaysOfMLCode

 ## Week 1 - 21 hours :